-If you’re not sure what a textual image is, take a look at the opening image above — it features terms like inbound marketing, quality and educational.
+If you’re not sure what a textual image is, take a look at the images used in this article — they feature terms like inbound marketing and customer-centric.
 Rather than showing a photo of people or things, a textual image shows words and phrases that are relevant to the written content.
 These images can be used in articles, press releases, white papers, case studies, videos and presentations.

 Why are unique images important in business writing and inbound marketing?
-Just as Google is reducing the value of duplicate written content, we are also seeing a similar penalizing for duplicate visual content like stock photo images can also produce a negative impact for SEO strategies.
+Just as Google is reducing the value and search engine results for duplicate written content, a similar penalty for duplicate visual content like stock photo images can also produce a negative impact for SEO strategies.

 Using textual images is rarely a “one size fits all” decision.
 With inbound marketing choices involving textual images or anything else, remember to be “customer-centric.”
 Five pros and cons of using textual images with inbound marketing content are shown in the following table.